Corporate Governance Guideline

 2) Composition of the Compensation Committee

-From the perspective of conducting appropriate supervision, the half or more of members of the Compensation Committee shall be external directors, and the Committee chairperson shall also be an external director.
+From the perspective of conducting appropriate supervision, the majority of members of the Compensation Committee shall be external directors, and the Committee chairperson shall also be an external director.

 (5) Independent External Directors' Meeting